 Please Note: Applicants who are requesting early discovery resources should be aware that such resourcing is done via the NCI’s Chemical Biology Consortium (CBC).
 Applicants whose projects are approved will be invited to join the CBC and are expected to become signatories to the CBC Participants Agreement.
 If you are submitting an early discovery NExT Program application, you are expected to have read and understood the referenced agreement and to have contacted your institution’s or company’s Technology Transfer Office to make certain that your organization is willing to accept the terms of this agreement.

-Applicants may also apply for access to the CBC compound library for their screening activities.
-These applications will also undergo peer-review.
+Applicants may also apply for access to the NExT Diversity Library for their screening activities.
+These applications will also undergo the evaluation process.

 NExT proposals are accepted following the schedule below: